 I was offered* to complete the Bio Sculpture beginners course which I couldn’t wait to get started.
 This course is suitable for those who have never done any beauty training, starting completely from scratch, perfect for those wanting a career change, work suitable for fitting around family etc.

-Day one was our manicure training.
 We learnt about Bio Sculpture, the company and the product ranges.
 We learnt about the nail anatomy as well as nail diseases and disorders for both hands and feet.
 After this, we went onto learning how to prepare the hand and nails for a manicure, nail plate analysis, techniques for filing the nails, opening the cuticle etc. From there we went into which base coats are best for which nail type, the correct way to brush on polish and a French manicure.
-We practiced on each other as we each had a partner and also onto a washing up glove we had taken filled with rice and nail tips glued on.
+We practised on each other as we each had a partner and also onto a washing up glove we had taken filled with rice and nail tips glued on.

 After the three days training, we were given six weeks to practice before our assessment.
 For the assessment there is a written test and the practical demonstrations.
 I was sent a link to my written test to complete online at home.
 Once this was done, the results where sent to head office and my tutor could also access the results.
 For the practical part, I had to take a model with me, who’s nails I had given a gel overlay to 2-3 weeks previous.
 These nails where assessed on how they were growing out then I was assessed on removing them, my preparation of the nail afterwards for a new overlay and then the overlay with a colour overlay, French overlay, shimmer overlay and a silk repair.
 (That is the 3 day course assessment).
 I also paid extra to do my lengthening training (one day) so within the overlay assessment I also had to show how to lengthen using the gel, tips and an infill.